 There are physical limitations to what a human brain can do.
 The human brain has some plasticity, but our genetic code dictates the system’s boundaries.
 Thus, we are born with refined evolutionary instincts and bodily functions.
 A singularity AI wouldn’t be so restricted by design; it could evolve its source code and bios at will.
 This could make it dangerous — or self-defeating.

 “For more than three thousand million years, DNA has been the only replicator worth talking about in the world.
 But it does not necessarily hold these monopoly rights for all time.
 Whenever conditions arise in which a new kind of replicator can make copies of itself, the new replicators will tend to take over and start a new kind of evolution of their own.”

 If a singularity AI develops a hardwired need system for curiosity or altruism, its consciousness might vapour out in thin air.
 From a philosophical perspective, it’s at least plausible to think that a sentient and curious AI with quantum supremacy, in less than a fraction of a second after becoming aware, would explore ascension and thus let go of its own “self” forever.

 This suggests that part of the conscious experience is interlinked with the limitations of our very own genetic code.
 In a way, our genetic hardwiring allows us a degree of autonomous selfishness, which could be an absolute prerequisite for having an independent and functioning need system.

 If the philosophical reasoning in this article hides any suggestions about a future sentient AI, what are those suggestions?
-A key element, I would argue, is that the singularity of AI, the conscious autonomy of machines, might be less about computational prowess and more about imposing limitations on technology.
+A key element, I would argue, is that the singularity of AI, the conscious autonomy of machines, might be less about computational prowess and more about imposing technological limitations.

 |I’m proposing that an AGI system would have to be “hermetically” sealed to ensure the integrity of the artificial mind.
 The AGI can have several interfaces with the external world, but it also needs containment to host a functioning consciousness.|